Marvel-Discord/marvel-discord-docs/docs/management/events/tykhe.md

 # TYKHE

 TYKHE is a Discord-based digital card-collecting gacha game.
-It's a joint venture by the Marvel Studios and DC Films servers, and we're a partner server in this event.
+It's a joint venture by the Marvel Studios and DC Films servers, and we're a partner server in this activity.

-We don't do anything in particular to help run the event.
+We don't do anything in particular to help run the activity.

 :::tip[Bridge Server]